Asset protection Planning

 elder financial abuse

-Tips for Detecting, and Preventing Financial Abuse of the Elderly
+Tips for Detecting, and Preventing Financial Abuse of Older People

-Reports of elder financial abuse continue to increase, and the elderly are particularly vulnerable to scams or to financial abuse by family members in need of money.
-It is hard to ascertain the exact numbers of people affected by elder abuse because studies show that elder abuse is underreported.
+Reports of elder financial abuse continue to increase, as they are particularly vulnerable to scams or to financial abuse by family members in need of money.
+It is hard to ascertain the exact number of people affected by elder abuse because studies show that elder abuse is underreported.
 However, one study found that financial loss from financial elder…

 Read more